 Want to give it a try?
 Do the exercice right away.

-I am curious to know what’s your dream vision.
+I’m curious to know what’s your dream vision.
 Where you would like to be in 10 years?
 And what are your shorter-term goals to get there?
-Please comment below.
+Let me know in the comments below.